 Mistake 4: Low level printer with High print aspirations

-This is also true of designers/illustrators who have large sized images with high expextations.
+This is also true of designers/illustrators who have large sized images with high expectations.
+While cheap printers may be suitable for basic home or office tasks, they are not designed for high-quality photo printing.

 Consult your photographic equipment supplier to ensure that your printer does justice to your DSLR and images.
-For 2024, Epson SureColor SCP700 and Epson SureColor SCP900 or Canon Pro 200, Canon Pro 300 and Canon Pro-1000 are all excellent choices which suit the output from a professional standard DSLR for colour and black & white.
+For 2025, Epson SureColor SCP700 and Epson SureColor SCP900 or Canon Pro 200, Canon Pro 300 and Canon Pro-1100 are all excellent choices which suit the output from a professional standard DSLR for colour and black & white.

-Use the right printer for the job – pigment – bulk ink ready.
+Use the right printer for the job – ideally using pigment ink.
 If you sell your inkjet prints, steer clear of dye-based printers.
 Use only pigment ink inkjet printers for best image stability and monochrome appearance.
 If you are struggling with an old unreliable printer – replace it.

 Mistake 5: Wrong image editing software

-Many photographers make the mistake of using very basic image editing software for printing
+Many photographers make the mistake of using very basic image editing software for printing.
+For example Mac Preview or Windows Photo Viewer which offer limited colour management and low level editing tools creating unnecessary challenges in your workflow.

 Use Adobe Photoshop / Elements / Lightroom or similar – these programs allow simple, reliable accurate colour management with excellent editing tools.
 Full colour Management is essential for high end printing.